kimgr/getopt_port/README.md

-﻿getopt_port
+getopt_port
 ===========

-Kim Gräsman <kim.grasman@gmail.com>
+Kim Grasman <kim.grasman@gmail.com>

 An original implementation of `getopt` and `getopt_long` with limited GNU extensions.
 Provided under the BSD license, to allow non-GPL projects to use `getopt`-style command-line parsing.

-So far only built with Visual C++, but has no inherently non-portable constructs.
+Built with Visual C++ and Clang on FreeBSD, but has no inherently non-portable constructs.

 Intended to be embedded into your code tree -- `getopt.h` and `getopt.c` are self-contained and should work in any context.